CrownParkComputing/C-_Projects_Manager/README.md

 - **Project Organization**: Manage multiple C++ projects from a single interface
 - **Workspace Persistence**: Automatically saves workspace configuration on exit
 - **Build System Intelligence**: Understands your project structure and build requirements
+- **Automatic Naming**: Workspace names are automatically generated from folder or repository names
+- **Workspace Removal**: Remove workspaces from list with confirmation (files preserved)
+- **GitHub Integration**: Clone repositories directly into workspaces with one click

 ### 🔨 **Advanced Build Management**
 - **Multi-System Support**: Switch between Make and Ninja build systems with one click